-The process by which conditioned air (that you pay for) escapes through the top of the house (the attic) and is replaced by unconditioned air through the bottom of the house (the rim joist) is known as the “Stack Effect”.
-One of our main objectives is to find ways to slow this process down as much as possible, so one very effective way to do this is to add spray foam to the rim joist.
-Not only does this add R-value (approximately R-15) to an area where there was virtually none, but it is also a very effective air and moisture barrier as well!
-This will help greatly with making your basement or crawlspace dryer and also the floors above much more comfortable!
+The process by which conditioned air (that you pay for) escapes through the top of the house (the attic) and is replaced by unconditioned air through the bottom of the house is known as the stack effect.
+One effective way to slow this process down is adding spray foam to the rim joist in the basement or crawl space.
+Not only does this add R-value (approximately R-15), but it also adds an air and moisture barrier as well!
+This will help greatly with making your basement or crawl space drier while also keeping the floors above much more comfortable!

 Frozen Pipe Prevention

 Spray foam can also help prevent pipes in unconditioned areas of the house from freezing, which is an issue for many homeowners living in Long Island.
 By adding spray foam insulation to the exterior of an unconditioned area (i.e. crawl space or attic knee walls), any pipes or ducts within that space are given extra protection against the cold.
 This could end up saving homeowners thousands of dollars over the years on future repairs as well as heating and cooling costs!
 And perhaps the best part — spray foam insulation will never deteriorate.

 Schedule a Free Energy Assessment with Home Efficiency Experts Today